Use the Daily Mail Rewards Club to collect free Nectar Points every day with the Daily Mail and Mail on Sunday.

-If you ever shop at Waitrose and have a MyWaitrose card, you may have a way to get the Nectar points without spending any money.
+If you ever shop at Waitrose and have a MyWaitrose card, you may have a way to get the Mail Rewards Nectar points without buying the paper.

-When you spend £10 in store (or £60 online), you can get a free newspaper.
+When you spend £10 in store (or £40 online), you can get a free newspaper every time.

-You’re able to pick several different papers, including The Daily Mail and The Mail on Sunday – meaning you can get a unique code for free.
+You’re able to pick several different papers, including The Daily Mail newspaper and The Mail on Sunday – meaning you can get unique codes for free.

 So, whether you’re popping in to do a top-up shop for some milk, bread and maybe a bottle of wine, or you’re getting a week’s food shop, you can take advantage of their free Mail newspaper offer.

 Don’t forget; you can also get a free hot drink at Waitrose.

 Remember to take a reusable cup and grab a token after you’ve paid.
 Plus you can save money with their exclusive price offers for cardmembers.

 Collecting Nectar points with the Daily Mail my mail Rewards account is just one way to boost your loyalty scheme balance.